 - Not Proven: if you fail to find enough evidence, even if you've already figured out who the murderer is.
-In Amon Ra, even if you identify the killer but fail to convict them, Laura is later murdered in her bed.
+In Amon Ra, even if you identify the killer but fail to convict them, Laura will eventually be murdered in her sleep.

 - Obfuscating Disability: Colonel Dijon of The Colonels Bequest was apparently wounded and rendered unable to walk during the Spanish-American War.
 You can see him stand and/or walk under his own power at two separate points in the game.